This program is part of Netpbm.

 The format is one line for each color in the input image.

-By default, there are two lines of column header at the top.
+By default, there are two lines of column header and a summary at the top.
 Use the -noheader option to suppress those lines.

 In each line, ppmhist identifies the color by red, green, and blue components.
 By default, it lists each of these in decimal, using the exact values that are in the PPM input.
 So if the image has a maxval of 255, the numbers in the listing range from 0 to 255.
 With the -hexcolor option, you can change these numbers to hexadecimal.
 With the -float option, the numbers are fractional, adjusted to a maxval of 1.